masarabbit/sei_project_2/README.md

   ```

-  For the evolution chain, name and id of each Pokémon belonging to the chain was necessary.
+  For the evolution chain, name and ID of each Pokémon belonging to the chain was necessary.
 Unfortunately, the PokéAPI did not have the information easily accessible, so it had to be edited in a roundabout way.
-There were no specific fields for Id in this part of the API, but since it was mentioned in the url field, it was accessed by splitting this string (a bit messy but it worked!)
+There were no specific fields for ID in this part of the API, but since it was mentioned in the URL field, it was accessed by splitting this string (a bit messy but it worked!)

   ```
   currentEvolutionChain.chain.species.url.split('/')[6]
   ```

   Also, conditional flow was added to deal with the fact that not all Pokémons evolve twice (some only evolve once, some never, at least in the first version of the game).
-Pokémon's 'evolves_to' field's length was used to check if it evolved or not (if it did,the length would be more than 0).
-'For loop' was used to accomodate Eevee - if you are familiar with the game, you may know that Eevee evolves to several different Pokémons, so the 'evolves_to' field had to be looped through to display all of them.
+Pokémon's 'evolves_to' field's length was used to check if it evolved or not (if it did, the length would be more than 0). `For loop` was used to accomodate Eevee - if you are familiar with the game, you may know that Eevee evolves to several different Pokémon, so the 'evolves_to' field had to be looped through to display all of them.

-  Also, since only 151 Pokémon from the first generation game was featured, the array was filtered in the end (some Pokémon had new evolution added in later versions of the game).
+  Also, since only 151 Pokémon from the first generation game were featured, the array was filtered in the end (some Pokémon had new evolution added in later versions of the game).

   ```
     let evolutionChain = []